navcoin/NavHub/content/news/2018-09-05-openalias-is-live.md

 ### Live Stream Education Sessions

-Starting on September 13, NavCoin Core public education sessions will be streamed live so members of the wider NavCoin community can sit in.
-These occasional sessions will cover a range of topics that are relevant to anyone who’s interested in blockchain.
+Starting on September 13, NavCoin Core public education sessions will be streamed live so international members of the NavCoin community can sit in.
+These occasional sessions will cover a range of topics that are relevant to anyone who’s interested in NavCoin and blockchain.

-The first one will be held next Thursday at 0830 GMT +12 and will cover the NavCoin Protocol Improvement Proposals (NPIPs) for Static Rewards and Cold Staking.
+The first one will be held next Thursday at 0830 GMT +12 and will cover the NavCoin Protocol Improvement Proposals (NPIP's) for Static Rewards and Cold Staking.
 After the session, the videos will remain on Youtube, so you can watch them at your leisure.
 Stay tuned for more details.

 ## Developer Updates